 PCM vs Passthrough

-When we were discussing the PCM vs Bitstream settings in the LG TV, the Passthrough topic came up when we arrived at more complex architecture landscapes such as the ones we have in the home theaters arrangements.
+When we were discussing the PCM vs Bitstream settings in the LG TV, the PCM vs Passthrough technology topic came up when we arrived at more complex architectural landscapes, such as the ones we have in the home theater arrangements.
+This is related to the other discussion of PCM vs. Bitstream because, after all, this is related to how well these technologies handle multiple intertwined audio channels and conversion to digital sound.

 Audio PCM vs Passthrough is an important discussion only if you want to use your TV in a home theater setup and you are playing content with high-quality audio, so it will not matter too much if you are using internal speakers, a headphone, or just gaming.